boazsegev/facil.io/README.md

 * A fast HTTP/1.1 and Websocket static file + application server.
 * Support for custom network protocols for both server and client connections.
+* Dynamic types designed with web applications in mind (Strings, Hashes, Arrays etc').
+* JSON parsing and formatting for easy network communication.
-* A pub/sub process cluster engine for Websocket pub/sub.
+* A pub/sub process cluster engine for local and Websocket pub/sub.
 * Optional connectivity with Redis.
-* Optional dynamic types designed with web applications in mind (Strings, Hashes, Arrays etc').
-* JSON parsing and formatting for easy network communication.

 [facil.io](http://facil.io) powers the [HTTP/Websockets Ruby Iodine server](https://github.com/boazsegev/iodine) and it can easily power your application as well.